Skip to content

 • Talking to your suppliers about discounts for bulk orders or early payment discounts

-• Hire subcontractors for seasonal work or one-off jobs instead of employees
+• Hiring subcontractors for seasonal work or one-off jobs instead of employees

-If you’ve cut costs as much as you can, but you still have poor cash flow, look at how you can increase revenue instead.
-Start by:
+If you’ve already decreased costs but still have poor cash flow, think about how you can increase revenue instead.

-The service pricing strategy you use makes a big difference in your cash flow.
+The service pricing strategy you use makes a big difference to your cash flow.
 If you don’t charge enough, you won’t be able to cover costs.

-For example, do you provide a premium experience or work in a niche, like luxury bathroom remodels?
+For example, do you offer a premium experience or work in a niche, like luxury bathroom remodels?

 While increasing prices can be uncomfortable, sometimes it’s necessary.
 As long as you communicate your value and reasoning to clients, set a fair rate for what you offer, and have a strategy in place, there’s no reason it shouldn’t go smoothly.